scyclow/social/notes.md

   -"are you jewish?"
     "yes"
       accusation about controlling the media, or try to sell some religious shit

+character themes
+  - conspiracies: 7, big salt, ufos, pharmacuticals, ad network, fall of civilization, rockafeller/jews, pictures stealing soul, deep state
+  - politics: conservative (fakebullshit), liberal, libertarian
+  - dating: mgtow, pua
+  - spirituality: new age, christianity, cult, self-help
+  - health: tennitis, fat, depressed, erectile dysfunction
+  - other: fcmp, sports

+characters
+  - dejected dating guy
+    - 27, can't fund romantic success. is giving up. seems like a nice guy, but has a sort of ugly avatar, and is sort of lame, and if you chat with him, he's sort of overbearing. becomes interested in mgtows and puas
+  - mgtow 1
+    - is into mgtow, hyper conservative, really into trump, blockchain, deepstate
+  - pua 1
+    - sort of red pill-y. pushes 7 steps to dating success, subtle misogyny.
+  - conspiracy nut 1
+    - focused on the impending doom of civilization. really into preppers and calling out ad network. anti-pharmacutical industry. still pushes prepper/tinnitus ads
+  - conspiracy nut 2 (my email character)
+    - into ufos, targeted individuals, hyper anxiety, tinnitus ad; gets really freaked out when ad stealing his copy is published
+  - conspiracy nut 3 - all the conspiracy theories being floated around are really fake conspiracies, propagated to discredit the real
+  - liberal 1
+    - is a foil to conservative nuts, really into new age, self-help
+  - sports fan
+  - some sort of conspiracy theory author who
+    - seems to have all the answers, fully fleshed out theories on raw html website
+    - peter paget/am sloan type
+    - website lists like 50 books

+obvious bots
+  - are you jewish?
+  - parrot fakebullshit.news
+  - fcmp
+  - sex bots "Whooty - white booty!" without regard to what user says

+    - "hey sexxy ;)"
+    - "just lookin 4 hot <gender> to talk to. would you like ot have a conversation?"
+    - "enough talk. i'm soooooo horney. "

+  - a fake sex bot

+conspiracy theories:

 quests:
   - main quest involves piecing together a technicratic conspiracy theory where jews control the media + the financial system. fastcashmoneyplus.biz and fakebullshit.news way to achieve freedom. dating websites are designed to manipulate your sexual desires. there's some Q-like ringleader, anonymously dipersing information